 Massive Bio offers an independent cancer treatment analysis as well as free clinical trial matching for cholangiocarcinoma patients.
-Our patient advocates work closely with patients to gather information on their current medical status, and then will provide a list of options from available cancer clinical trials close to your home.
+Our patient relations coordinators work closely with patients to gather information on their current medical status, and then will provide a list of options from available cancer clinical trials close to your home.

 We can also provide a comprehensive case analysis through our Virtual Tumor Board from cancer specialists.
 The Virtual Tumor Board (VTB) is comprised of highly specialized oncologists from nationally-recognized Cancer Centers of Excellence.
 In just 7-10 days after receiving your medical records, we can get you a treatment plan without having to travel far distances and use your valuable time.

 Resources for Cholangiocarcinoma Patients

 Cholangiocarcinoma Foundation: The Cholangiocarcinoma Foundation is a global non-profit with the goal of finding a cure and improve the quality of life for all cholangiocarcinoma patients.

 Mike Shane Memorial Fund: The Mike Shane Memorial Fund is for cholangiocarcinoma patients who are seeking second opinions.
 Patients can apply for a grant to cover expenses for remote second opinions, therefore no travel is required.

 Sean F. Hogan Sr. Foundation: The Sean F. Hogan Sr. Foundation is a non-profit organization with the goal of aiding cholangiocarcinoma and other cancer patients with their financial burdens associated with the disease.
 They also are committed to furthering research and raising awareness to the public for cholangiocarcinoma.